alexklapheke/alexklapheke.github.io/blog/menu.md

 modeling using [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf)
 vectorization, which assigns high scores to words which are highly localized, occurring, say, only in the 1970s and nowhere else.
-This turns a vector of words into a vector of tf-idf scores.
+This turns a vector of words into a matrix of tf-idf scores.

 ``` {.python}
 from sklearn.feature_extraction.text import TfidfVectorizer